-Flooding, a trade war and Deere cuts outlook for the year
+Flooding, a trade war and Deere cuts outlook again

-Deere & Co. cut its profit expectations for the year as beleaguered farmers and an escalating trade war with China cut into sales.
+Deere & Co. cut its profit expectations for the second time this year as beleaguered farmers and an escalating trade war with China cut into sales.

 Widespread and heavy flooding severely delayed planting this year for thousands of farmers.
 In the 18 states that grow most of the nation’s corn, only 58% of the crop had been planted by the last week of May, far from the 90% in a typical year.
 Less than half of the normal soybean crop had been planted in that same period, leaving many farmers to decide whether to plant at all.